XMM OM Catalogue - XMM-Newton

 Known Issues and watchouts

 - Flagging of detections is not foolproof.
-Problems can arise in crowded regions where sources may be contaminated by nearby objects but not always be flagged.
-Another cause is fields that contain a read-out streak caused by a bright star that lies outside the window - in these cases, sources detected along the read-out streak may have compromised parameters or even be spurious but not be flagged accordingly.
+Problems can arise in crowded regions where sources may be contaminated by nearby objects but not always be flagged (observations containing more than 10000 detections are excluded from the SUSS6 catalogue).
+Another cause is fields that contain read-out streaks caused by bright stars that lie outside the window - in these cases, sources detected along a read-out streak may have compromised parameters or even be spurious but not be flagged accordingly.
+Similarly, sources detected on smoke rings (out-of-focus ghost images of bright stars), are often flagged but where the bright star causing the smoke ring lies outside the window where the smoke ring falls, they are generally not flagged.
+Likewise issues can occur in scattered light features caused by reflections, within the detector, of light from bright stars outside the OM field of view, which can form complex, extended, generally low-intensity features in the images where spurious detections may be found.

-- Following the accidental observation of Jupiter by the OM in July 2017, a small region of the photocathode, near the centre of the OM field of view, has been damaged and has reduced sensitivity - this is referred to as the Jupiter patch (JP).
+- Following the accidental observation of Jupiter by the OM in July 2017, a small region of the photocathode, near the centre of the OM field of view, has reduced sensitivity - this is referred to as the Jupiter patch (JP).
 Much of this region is currently identified via 'bad pixels' in the bad pixel calibration table, and sources that are detected within the bad pixel region are flagged as such in the catalogue.
 However, the region of reduced sensitivity is larger than that currently translated into the bad pixel map and sources in the shallow wings of the JP, beyond the mapped bad pixel area, are not flagged.
-In fact, the wings of the JP include the location of the pn boresight in the OM image (i.e. where sources (generally, XMM targets), placed at the pn boresight, appear within the OM field of view).
-The impact of the sensitivity loss at the pn boresight is filter-dependent but ranges from about 8% in the V filter, to around 3% in the UV filters (see CAL-TN-0019.pdf).
+In fact, the wings of the JP include the location of the pn boresight in the OM image (i.e. where sources (generally, XMM-Newton targets), placed at the pn boresight, appear within the OM field of view).
+The impact of the sensitivity loss at the pn boresight is filter-dependent but ranges from about 8% in the V filter, to around 3% in the UV filters (see CAL-TN-0019.pdf) at the epoch of the Jupiter observation.
+The degradation at the pn boresight has since continued to decline, by about 1% per year in the V band.